yury-lysogorskiy/lammps/doc/src/Howto_lammps_gui.rst

 .. admonition:: Slowdown of Simulations from Charts Window
    :class: warning

+   Using frequent thermo output during long simulations can result in a significant slowdown of that simulation since it is accumulating many data points for the chart window to be redrawn with every update.
+   The updates are consuming additional CPU time when smoothing enabled.
-   Using frequent thermo output or having smoothing enabled during long simulations creating many data points for the chart window can result in a significant slowdown of that simulation as it progresses.
-This can be confirmed when an increasing percentage of the total run time is spent in the "Output" or "Other" sections of the "MPI task timing breakdown".
-It is thus recommended to use a large enough value as argument for the :doc:`thermo command <thermo>` and to select plotting only the "Raw" data in the *Charts Window* during such simulations.
-It is always possible to switch between the different display styles for charts during the simulation or after the simulation has finished.
+   This slowdown can be confirmed when an increasing percentage of the total run time is spent in the "Output" or "Other" sections of the :doc:`MPI task timing breakdown <Run_output>`.
+It is thus recommended to use a large enough value as argument `N` for the :doc:`thermo command <thermo>` and to select plotting only the "Raw" data in the *Charts Window* during such simulations.
+It is always possible to switch between the different display styles for charts during the simulation and after it has finished.

 The "Title:" and "Y:" input boxes allow to edit the text shown as the plot title and the y-axis label, respectively.
 The text entered in the